pan-community/Hello-World-Solution/README.md

 Suite of pre-built automations to implement an Azure sandbox topology with a NGFW and two Ubuntu hosts.

-Common Design Principles is based on a stack model to create an extensible
+Common Design Principles is based on a stack model to create an extensible framework to mix-and-match solution elements

 ### Deploy